commanded/eventstore/guides/Subscriptions.md

 A subscription can be created to receive events appended to a single or all streams.

-Subscriptions must be uniquely named and by default only support a single subscriber.
+Subscriptions must be uniquely named.
+By default a subscription only supports a single subscriber.
 Attempting to connect two subscribers to the same subscription will return `{:error, :subscription_already_exists}`.
 You can optionally create a [competing consumer subscription with multiple subscribers](#subscription-concurrency).

 ### `:subscribed` message